scottlamb/moonfire-nvr/guide/build.md

 To build the server, you will need the following C libraries installed:

-*   [ffmpeg](http://ffmpeg.org/) version 2.x or 3.x, including `libavutil`,
-    `libavcodec` (to inspect H.264 frames), and `libavformat` (to connect to RTSP servers and write `.mp4` files).

-    Note ffmpeg library versions older than 55.1.101, along with all versions of the competing project [libav](http://libav.org), don't support socket timeouts for RTSP.
-For reliable reconnections on error, it's strongly recommended to use ffmpeg library versions >= 55.1.101.

 *   [SQLite3](https://www.sqlite.org/), at least version 3.8.2.
     (You can skip this if you compile with `--features=bundled` and don't mind the `moonfire-nvr sql` command not working.)